 This is why anyone wanting to move into the professional realm considers contracting with a sound engineering business.
 You’re really in the big leagues when you can afford to build a sound studio in an annex attached to your home or renovate a home office into a studio.
 One option is renting an existing studio that lets you bring in your equipment.
 Another is building it yourself.

 Suppose you’re going to renovate a room in your home or office to create a sound studio.
 In that case, you’ll want to put in acoustic panels, bass traps, and reflection filters.
 Bass traps absorb low frequencies, the cause of most issues in any studio.
 Acoustic panels absorb mid to high frequencies.
 These are critical when you’re in a room with parallel walls, like the average bedroom, and help you absorb standing waves.
 Reflection filters are best for those doing a vocal recording.

 This isn’t intended to be facetious.
-There are many people who say they are writers, write, but never submit their content or quit after a rejection.
+Many people call themselves writers and might even produce work but never submit their content or quit after a rejection.
 There are people who buy the equipment, install the software, start singing or narrating, and then fail to do much of anything.
 Or they upload a file to share online, and when hit with negative comments, take it down and quit.
-They put out some flyers, no one responds, and they give up thinking there is no demand.
+They put out some flyers, but no one responds, and they give up, thinking there is no demand.

 © 2018 Tamara Wilhite

 Tamara Wilhite (author) from Fort Worth, Texas on March 04, 2018: